kyma-project/api-gateway/docs/user/os-quick-start.md

-# Quick Start for Open-Source Kyma
+# Quick Start Guide for Open-Source Kyma

 Follow the steps to get started with the open-source API Gateway module.